bytedeco/javacpp/README.txt

 ==Acknowledgments==
-This project was conceived at the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, where I was supported for my doctoral research project by a generous scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
+This project was conceived at the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, where I was supported for my doctoral research program by a generous scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
 I extend my gratitude further to all who have reported bugs, donated code, or made suggestions for improvements!

 ==Changes==
+===June xx, 2012===
+ * Before loading the JNI library, the `Loader` now also tries to extract and load libraries listed in the `@Platform(link={...}, preload={...})` annotation values, and to support library names with version numbers, each value has to follow the format "libname@version" (or "libname@@version" to have `Builder` use it for the compiler as well), where "version" is the version number found in the filename as required by the native dynamic linker, usually a short sequence of digits and dots, but it can be anything (e.g.: "mylib@.4.2" would map to "libmylib.so.4.2", "libmylib.4.2.dylib", and "mylib.4.2.dll" under Linux, Mac OS X, and Windows respectively)
+ * Stopped using `java.net.URL` as hash key in `Loader` (very bad idea)
+ *

 ===May 12, 2012===
- * Added `pom.xml` file for Maven support and changed the directory structure of the source code to match Maven's standard directory layout (issue #10) Many thanks to Adam Waldenberg and Arnaud Nauwynck for their ongoing support with that!
+ * Added `pom.xml` file and `BuildMojo` plugin class for Maven support and changed the directory structure of the source code to match Maven's standard directory layout (issue #10) Many thanks to Adam Waldenberg and Arnaud Nauwynck for their ongoing support with that!
  * Moved the source code repository to Git
  * Created a new `@Raw` annotation to use Java object as raw `jobject` in C++, also passing `JNIEnv` and the enclosing `jclass` or the `jobject` corresponding to `this`, as the first two arguments of the function, when the `Generator` encounters any `@Raw(withEnv=true)` (issue #13)
  * The `Builder` now handles more cases when some prefix or suffix property starts or ends with a space (issue #14)